dwave-examples/tour-planning/README.md

 This example solves a problem of selecting, for a tour divided into several legs of varying lengths and steepness, a combination of locomotion modes (walking, cycling, bussing, and driving) such that one can gain the greatest benefit of outdoor exercise while not exceeding one's budgeted cost and time.

 ![Example Solution](assets/example_space_graph.png)

+The techniques used in this example are applicable to commercial problems such as traffic routing&mdash;selecting the optimal among available means of transportation, for commuters or deliveries, given constraints of pricing, speed, convenience, and green-energy preferences&mdash;or network routing, where the routing of data packets must consider bandwidth, pricing, reliance, service tiers, and latency across numerous hops.
+In general, the use of soft constraints can result in imperfect but good solutions to many optimization problems, from bin packing, which addresses problems in areas such as containers, pallets and aircraft, to portfolio selection, which identifies the number of shares of each stock to purchase in order to minimize risk and maximize returns.

 ## Hard and Soft Constraints